EyadMShokry/CassandraDBCalls/README.md

 # Cassandra DB CLI Package

-This package introduces a CLI program which have only one command so far to get calls recrods from Cassandra DB based on class durations and callers phone numbers.
+This package introduces a CLI program which have only one command so far to get calls records from Cassandra DB based on class durations and callers phone numbers.

 ## Prerequisites

 - [Click~=8.1.3](https://click.palletsprojects.com/en/8.1.x/) is used to write the CLI Program.
 - [cassandra-driver~=3.25.0](https://pypi.org/project/cassandra-driver/) is used to deal with Cassandra DB.

-Please take a look at `requirements.txt` file to show all the dependencies.
-They will be installed automatically when you install this project package.
+- [PyYAML>=6.0](https://pypi.org/project/PyYAML/) is used to parse configuration yaml files.

 ## Installation

 1. Clone or download this repository.
-2. Write your Cassandra DB server host, port, and keyspace variables in the `configuration.YAML`.
+2. Write your Cassandra DB server host, port, and keyspace variables in the `configurations/cassandra_db_connection.yaml`.
 They will be used to connect and retrieve data records by `CassandraDBHandler` class in `cassandra_db_handler.py` file.
 3. Install the CLI package using pip: `pip install .` (alternatively, you may install the package in editable mode using `pip install -e .`)

 ## Usage